wayn-r/lovelace-lcars-card/flattened_codebase.md

   const widget = new LogWidget(id, props, layoutConfig, hass, reqUpd, getEl);
   const elements = widget.expand();

-  // Keep the widget alive by storing it on the bounds element if (elements.length > 0) {
+  if (elements.length > 0) {
     (elements[0] as any)._logWidget = widget;
   }